heroku/app-innovation/README.md

 ```

 # 4b - Add Heroku Connect
-Add Heroku Connect (Bi-directional sync engine between Heroku Postgres and Salesforce (sales and service clouds).
+Add a demo version of Heroku Connect (Bi-directional sync engine between Heroku Postgres and Salesforce (sales and service clouds).
+Note: This demo version of Heroku Connect keeps 10k rows in sync between salesforce and your app's PG database.
 ```
-heroku addons:create herokuconnect
+heroku addons:create herokuconnect:demo
 ```
-Click on Heroku Connect in the dashboard and provision the connection to the Salesforce DEV Org.
+Click on Heroku Connect in the dashboard and provision the connection to a Salesforce Developer Edition Org.
 - Map a few objects and corresponding fields
 - Enable the streaming API for Sync from Salesforce to Heroku Postgres